 It has been almost a year since I’m back on the road again.
 Traveling S.E.Asia.
 After traveling Europe and South America this was a continent I wanted to visit for a long time.
 And here I am, in my little beach house on one of the many islands in the Philippines, reflecting on my year of travel.

 It has been a year with earthquakes, typhoons, and a hotel fire.
 A reasonably healthy year with only a few minor food poisoning cases, a soar throat and urine infection, nothing serious that could not be fixed by over-the-counter medication.

 It has been a year of focussing on myself and defining myself in a new way.
 I’m not the youngest among the nomads on the road.
 But I’m certainly not the oldest.
 I am a genuine nomad though with no home address to return to.

 My home is where I am

 And that makes a lot of homemaking.
-After renting a few short term rentals in different locations in the Philippines I’ve come to realize that I prefer traveling over staying int he same place.
+After renting a few short-term rentals in different locations in the Philippines I’ve come to realize that I prefer traveling overstaying in the same place.
 I get restless when I stay too long.
 And I also fall into an old habit of mine: caring too much about the people around me and less about myself.

-I can try to change life circumstances and create opportunities, but if a person ceases to take them and use them for their own benefit I cannot do more than resting my case and walk away.
+I can try to change life circumstances and create opportunities, but if a person ceases to take them and use them for their own benefit I cannot do more than rest my case and walk away.